Qabel/qabel.github.io/Qabel-Client-Drop.md

 The JSON object 'drop_message' is serialized to JSON text (string) without unneeded whitespace characters forming the cryptographic plaintext.
 The plaintext is encrypted using AES with a random key of 256 bits forming the ciphertext.
 The AES key is encrypted with RSA OAEP encryption scheme using the recipients public key.
-The final data is created by concatenating three fields without any delimiter; the encrypted AES key, the AES IV, and the ciphertext.
+The encrypted message is created by concatenating three fields without any delimiter; the encrypted AES key, the AES IV, and the ciphertext.
 E.g. with a 2048 bit RSA key: [256 byte encrypted AES key][16 bytes AES IV][n bytes AES ciphertext].

-#### Signature
+### Signature

-The whole drop_message will be signed by the sender. **TODO**: To be defined.
+A digest of the final encrypted message payload including the encrypted AES key, IV, and the ciphertext is created via a hash function like SHA1 or SHA512.
+The digest is signed with the senders private key.
+Digest and signature are appended to the previously created encrypted message, forming the authenticated encrypted message.

 ### History / Persistence